Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 ## Executive Summary

-This report documents edge cases in OpShin smart contract development identified through manual code review.
-It provides actionable strategies to resolve these issues that can be applied to future iterations of the language.
+This report documents untested edge cases in the OpShin compiler code base identified through manual code review.
+We also aim to provide actionable strategies to resolve these issues that can be applied to future iterations of the language.

 ### Scope